SAP-samples/ai-core-samples/09_BusinessAIWeek/README.md

 jupyter lab
 ```

-You can use the following [notebook](workshop_notebook.ipynb) to complete this task.

-If you are not using the existing notebook, you can create a new notebook in jupyter notebook and copy the following code snippets.
+create a new notebook in jupyter notebook and copy the following code snippets.

 To upload your csv file, click on the upload button in jupyter notebook and select the csv file (GRAPH_DOCU_2503.csv) that you downloaded.